watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    * current efficiency, :math:`\eta_{current}`
    * voltage efficiency, :math:`\eta_{voltage}`

 Additionally, the electrolysis reactions at the anode and cathode must be specified.
 By default, the following stoichiometric variables will be fixed to 0 when the electrolyzer model block is constructed.
 Therefore, only the nonzero stoichiometry must be specified.
-As an example for the chlor alkali process, the following reactions occur with sodium ions permeating from the anolyte to catholyte.
+As an example for the chlor-alkali process, the following reactions occur with sodium ions permeating from the anolyte to catholyte.
 The stoichiometry is normalized to 1 mole of electrons as intended in the model framework.

 Anode: